talama/talama.dev/src/data/blog/_2025/_soketys_python/sockets_python.md

 - [RFC 9110 - HTTP Semantics](https://www.rfc-editor.org/rfc/rfc9110.html)
 - [RFC 9111 - HTTP Caching](https://www.rfc-editor.org/rfc/rfc9110.html)

-Not the easiast read, but very intersting.
-Fortunately we are interested in a **very** small subset of the information contained there (at least for now).
+Not the easiest read, but very interesting.
+Fortunately we only need **very** small subset of the information contained there (at least for now).
 And we are not going to reference the caching RFC at all.

-The syntax of the messages id defined in **RFC 9112**, while the **semantics of methods, status codes, and header files** are defined separately in **RFC 9110**.
+The syntax of the messages is defined in **RFC 9112**, while the **semantics of methods, status codes, and header files** are defined separately in **RFC 9110**.

-At its simplest, a request has this structure [RFC 9112, §2.1](https://www.rfc-editor.org/rfc/rfc9112.html#name-message-format):
+At its simplest, a request has this structure ( [RFC 9112, Section 2.1](https://www.rfc-editor.org/rfc/rfc9112.html#name-message-format) ):

 ```bash
   HTTP-message   = start-line CRLF